 Taekkyon training is divided into three stages and categories.
 A beginner will start at stage one and over time progress through to stage three.

-1. Single training – to learn and practice the fundamentals of Taekkyon by oneself.
+Single training – to learn and practice the fundamentals of Taekkyon by oneself.
 Such as foot work, stance, tripping, kicking, blocking.

 Partner training – to practice techniques learnt in stage one with a partner.
 This will help develop timing and increase one’s skill when applying such techniques.
 These will later be used in sparring and fighting.

-3. Sparring – to put into practice what one has learnt.
-And to become comfortable using these techniques against an opponent.
+Sparring – to put into practice what one has learnt, and to become comfortable using these techniques against an opponent.

 Taekkyon is an old and traditional martial art of Korea.